Shockwave Therapy for Knee Pain: Simple, Safe, and Effective

 5. Dissolution of Calcific Deposits

-Sometimes calcium builds up in a tendon or ligament.
+Sometimes calcium builds up in a tendon or ligament, similar to the formation of bone spurs.
 These calcific deposits can cause ongoing pain or limit movement.
 The force of shockwaves helps break them down so your body can clear them away, relieving pressure and irritation.

 6. Anti-Inflammatory Action through Cellular Signaling